Defeat Clutter Forever

 - Peace of mind.
 You will be spending less time and energy on tidying, and will have more time for yourself.

 So 5 things a day for 30 days.
-You may find that you get on a roll and end up with more than just 5 items to declutter.
+You may find that you get on a roll and end up with more than just 5 items per day to declutter.
+And you can keep going for more than 30 days!
 That is fantastic.
 This is a common occurrence when people start to declutter.

 I would really like for the Declutter 5 Project to gain some traction in the blogosphere so let’s all share this on Facebook and Twitter for starters. #Declutter5Project